james-cole/manifold-lab/content/authors/ayodeji_ijishakin/_index.md

 ---
 authors:
-- rohan_bhome
+- ayoodeji_ijishakin

 # Display name
-title: Rohan Bhome
+title: Ayodeji Ijishakin

 # Is this the primary user of the site?
 superuser: false